A person ashing a preroll into a glass ashtray

 There’s a dramatic difference between THCA and THCO from a structural standpoint.
 THCA has a carboxylic acid group, which is what keeps it from getting you high until it’s heated.
 The moment you expose it to heat, that extra carboxyl acid group disappears, and you’re left with Delta-9.

 THCO contains an acetate group, which makes it more bioavailable once consumed and is responsible for the heightened strength.
-This leads to all the differences between THCO vs THCA in terms of potency and effects, which we’ll explore below.
+This leads to all the differences between THCO vs. THCA in terms of potency and effects, which we’ll explore below.

 Potency and Effects